 - The cost of your accommodation and food if you are in a care home (a nursing home or a residential home).

-From April 2018 a flat rate payment of £174.00 per week for personal care for those aged 65 and over and paying all of their care costs was introduced.
-A flat rate nursing care payment of £79.00 per week for both those over and under 65 years who pay all of their care costs was also introduced.
-For those over 65 years, requiring personal and nursing care, a flat rate of £253.00 applies.
+From April 2023 a flat rate payment of £233.10 per week for personal care and paying all of their care costs was introduced.
+For those requiring personal and nursing care, a flat rate of £338.00 applies.

 You must ask us to carry out a full assessment of the level of care you need so we can let you know if you are eligible for free personal and nursing care payments.
 We pay any free personal and nursing care payments directly to your care home.

 We have set levels of fees which it is able to pay for accommodation in private and voluntary care homes.
 They are currently as follows:

 Please note: rates are reviewed in April every year.
 These prices are correct as at April 2023.
 For up-to-date details please phone 01592 583136